George Washington Doane: Bishop of New Jersey

 Doane was called as second bishop of New Jersey, serving from October 1832 to his death in 1859 at Burlington, New Jersey.
 In 1837, he founded St. Mary's Hall (now Doane Academy), to provide a classical education for girls.
 It was the first such boarding school for girls in the United States, in a period when numerous schools for girls were founded.

 The school was supported in part by a gift from his wife, Eliza Greene Callahan (married firstly James Perkins; second George Washington Doane).

 In 1846 he founded Burlington College, a school for boys.
 These fulfilled his theory of education under church control.
 Because of national financial crises, his business management of these schools got the diocese heavily into debt.
 In the autumn of 1852, a charge of lax administration was made against him before a court of bishops, who dismissed it.

 Doane was shown to be an able and wise disciplinarian of these schools.
 His patriotic orations and sermons prove him a speaker of great power.
 He belonged to the High Church party and was a brilliant controversialist.
 He published Songs by the Way (1824), a volume of poems.
-He also wrote hymns, and his pieces beginning "Softly now the light of day" and "Thou art the Way" are well known.
+He also wrote hymns, of which those beginning "Softly now the light of day" and "Thou art the Way" are well known.

 He commissioned John Notman to build a chapel for St. Mary's Hall.
 The congregation of St. Mary's Church grew, and he commissioned architect Richard Upjohn to design a new St. Mary's Church, his episcopal seat, completed in 1856.
 Both buildings have been recognized as National Historic Landmarks.